Feeding a Fussy Eater – Tips and Advice

 - What to feed your baby when introducing solid food?

 - Which is better: homemade or commercially bought baby food?

-- How do you get baby to eat your homemade baby food?
+- How do you get a fussy eater to eat your homemade baby food?

 - What is a fresh food feeding system?
-How does it prevent baby from getting fussy at feeding time?
+How does it prevent baby from being a fussy eater at feeding time?

 Is your baby becoming a fussy eater?

 Don’t panic.
-All mums have experienced a fussy eater at some time.
+All mums have experienced a fussy eater at some time and may not know how a fresh food feeding system can help.
 Many babies become picky with the food they eat because eating solid food is a new experience for them.
 The majority of parents will tend to get easily frustrated when baby food mum has prepared gets ignored.
 However, you should take this episode in the early years of your child’s eating habits as a challenge to get them to enjoy eating balanced meals laden with vitamins and nutrients needed by the body.

 The majority of babies reject food they are not familiar with, or are experiencing for the first time.
 At times though, this is a way a lot of children show their independence.
 They are telling mum they can already feed themselves.